marcespie/build-control/README.md

 - the hash follows the pattern number-hash, where number is the project number, just so you don't actually have to look-up a hash, the hash is verified on connection as a basic security measure.
+Note that it's just an optimisation based on the simple server.
+The server can pass any random string that helps it (for instance, in perl it will be a hash key, most probably)

 ## Ending: